Team Services | TFS 2017 | TFS 2015 | TFS 2013

 Provide the criteria to be met before the bug or user story can be closed.
 Before work begins, describe the customer acceptance criteria as clearly as possible.
 The acceptance criteria can be used as the basis for acceptance tests so that you can more effectively evaluate whether an item has been satisfactorily completed.

 When Test Manager creates bugs, it automatically populates System Info and Found in Build with information about the software environment and build where the bug occurred.
 To learn more about defining the software environments, see Test different configurations.

 When you resolve the bug, use Integrated in Build to indicate the name of the build that incorporates the code that fixes the bug.

 On-premises TFS only: To access a drop-down menu of all builds that have been run, you can update the

-For information about how to define build names, see Use build numbers to give meaningful names to completed builds.
+For information about how to define build names, see build number format options.